Best Intermediate Rides in Hood River

 This 4.1-mile trail is primarily a descent that goes through the Mount Hood National Forest and Badger Creek Wilderness.
 There are some rocky areas, optional jumps and drops that can be easily walked if needed.
 It’s a great point to point intermediate ride that connects 2 different trails, and can be reversed, going uphill back to the start for an 8.2-mile ride.

-We features top of the line mountain bike rentals at the best bike shops in Hood River!
+We feature top of the line mountain bike rentals at the best bike shops in Hood River!